 - Take oral vitamin C to help with collagen production and skin repair

 - Exfoliate your skin on a weekly basis to remove dull dead skin.
-Exfoliate with a mixture of rice, coconut oil and honey once or twice a week to improve skin complexion.
+Exfoliate with a mixture of rice, coconut oil, and honey once or twice a week to improve skin complexion.

 - Use an orange peel mask.
 Grind fresh orange peels with cold milk and apply the paste onto your face and neck.
 Use this pack twice a week for lighter skin naturally.

 - Natural bleach face.
-Blend 4 tsp of orange peel powder or lemon peel powder with a 2 teaspoons of baking soda, 2 tsp of honey, and 4 tsp of lemon juice.
+Blend 4 tsp of orange peel powder or lemon peel powder with 2 teaspoons of baking soda, 2 tsp of honey, and 4 tsp of lemon juice.
 Apply this paste onto your face and let stand for 30 minutes then rinse with water.
 Apply once a week.

 - Other natural skin lightening treatments that you can use in homemade natural skin lightening remedies should include rose water, apple cider vinegar, honey, olive oil, aloe vera, cumbers, and egg whites.